-Anti-war protests escalate outside military weapons convention in Australia News
+Anti-war protests outside military weapons convention in Australia News

 User:Orderinchaos, CC BY-SA 3.0, via Wikimedia Commons

-Anti-war protests escalate outside military weapons convention in Australia
+Anti-war protests outside military weapons convention in Australia

 Around 1200 anti-war and anti-genocide protesters clashed with police outside the Melbourne Convention and Exhibit Center on Wednesday, according to a media statement by Victoria Police.
-39 of the protestors against the Land Forces International Land Defense Exposition have been arrested so far and charged with various offences, including assault on police officers and obstruction of police.
+Thirty-nine of the protestors against the Land Forces International Land Defense Exposition have been arrested so far and charged with various offenses, including assault on police officers and obstruction of police.

-Addressing the media, Chief Commissioner Shane Patton stressed his support of the right to peaceful protest but said the events on Wednesday were anything but.
+Addressing the media, Chief Commissioner Shane Patton stressed his support of the right to peaceful protest but said the events on Wednesday were anything but peaceful.
 According to Patton, police officers on the ground were assaulted and had bottles thrown at them, as well as balloons containing different liquids.
 According to subsequent analysis, some balloons contained a low-level acid meant to irritate.
-24 police officers are currently being treated for injuries.
+Twenty-four police officers are currently being treated for injuries.

 Police horses were reportedly targeted, and officers had horse manure thrown at them.
-“This is the type of disgusting behaviour that we say today from a group who are intent on confronting us”, Patton said.
-Protestors also burned bins.
+“This is the type of disgusting behavior that we saw today from a group who are intent on confronting us,” Patton said.
+Protestors also burned rubbish bins.

 Patton confirmed that non-lethal munitions were deployed against protestors and claimed that the use of non-lethal munitions — foam baton rounds, pepper spray and flash distraction devices — was appropriate in the circumstances.
 However, protestors say the use of police force was disproportionate.

-The purpose of the protests organized by Students for Palestine and Disrupt War groups is to prevent profiting from war crimes.
+The purpose of the protests, organized by the groups Students for Palestine and Disrupt War, was to disrupt profiting from war crimes.
 The Exposition is a biennial event described by the organizers as “the premier gateway to the land defence markets of Australia and the region, and a platform for interaction with major prime contractors from the United States and Europe.”